vinc/littlewing/README.md

 Little Wing
 ===========

-A chess engine written in Rust
+A chess engine written in Rust.

 Usage